 Pesticides are used in many products and may affect children’s health in a variety of ways.
 However, there are things parents can do to protect their children from pesticides where they live and play.

-The American Academy of Pediatrics (AAP) policy statement, “Pesticide Exposure in Children,” and accompanying technical report highlight some of the major health concerns linked to pesticide exposure (particularly prenatal exposure).
-For example:
+The American Academy of Pediatrics (AAP) policy statement, Pesticide Exposure in Children, and accompanying

 Pesticides are still found in:

 These exposures usually do not lead to instant poisoning symptoms.
 However, studies suggest that exposure may affect healthy child development.

 Reducing your child’s exposure to pesticides is not difficult, so start today!

-- Organic produce has been found to have less pesticides and a potentially lower risk of exposure to drug-resistant bacteria.
+Reduce exposure to pesticides in foods.
+Organic produce has been found to have less pesticides and a potentially lower risk of exposure to drug-resistant bacteria.
 However, the most important thing for children is to eat a wide variety of produce, whether it's conventional or organic.
-For more information, see the AAP report, “Organic Foods: Health and Environmental Advantages and Disadvantages.”
+See the AAP clinical report, Organic Foods: Health and Environmental Advantages and Disadvantages, for more information.